IamWright1/Inverted-Reaction-Pendulum/README.md

 <h2>Process</h2>

-- I first started with completing [dynamic calculations](https://github.com/IamWright1/Inverted-Reaction-Pendulum/blob/0ab09d2181443d3d8b0799f96922fabdf317f558/Dynamics%20problem.pdf) of the pendulum wheel
+- I first started with completing [dynamic calculations](https://github.com/IamWright1/Inverted-Reaction-Pendulum/blob/0ab09d2181443d3d8b0799f96922fabdf317f558/Dynamics%20problem.pdf) of the pendulum wheel giving me the equations of motions
 - Converted the equations of motion into the state space forn
 - Began simulating the equations of motion using simulink
 - I then worked on creating the 3D cad model of the pendulum where this was my first design for the layout